gocheaphosting/easy-paypal-lte/readme.txt

 12. Timely help: *Easy PayPal* sports a context-sensitive help system, so that you get timely help as you need it.
 13. Now available in your own language using machine translation curtsey of Google and Microsoft.

-*Easy PayPal* is available as a [Premium WordPress plugin](http://buy.thulasidas.com/easy-paypal "Get Easy PayPal Pro for $6.95") as well as a [standalone pro package](http://buy.thulasidas.com/ezpaypal-pro "Get ezPayPal for $9.95").
-The standalone package is appropriate if you have multiple websites selling your products, but want to keep your sales consolidated.
+*Easy PayPal* is available as a [Premium WordPress plugin](http://buy.thulasidas.com/ezpaypal "Get Easy PayPal Pro for $19.95") which can also run as a standalone web application.

 = Security Features =